 Roles and Responsibilities in the Online Testing Systems

-District assessment coordinators, school assessment coordinators, and test administrators each had specific roles and responsibilities in the online testing systems.
+DACs, SACs, and TAs each had specific roles and responsibilities in the online testing systems.
 See the test administration manual for their specific responsibilities before, during, and after testing.

 District Assessment Coordinators